 Manasquan Inlet is a dynamic tidal inlet with unpredictable shoaling, especially experienced in 2022.
-A sediment budget is recommended for the region from Sea Bright to Barnegat Inlet.to best understand sediment pathways and subsequently shoaling rates in the inlet.
+A sediment budget is recommended for the region from Sea Bright to Barnegat Inlet.to best understand sediment pathways and subsequently shoaling rates in the inlet given the federal beachfills to the north and the south.

-Sections of concrete protection panels along the north bulkhead are failing and a capability has been identified for repairs.
+Sections of concrete protection panels along the Manasquan north bulkhead have deteriorated/fallen and a capability has been identified for maintenance repairs.
+Scope and initial estimate are underway in FY24.